Carbon Removal Method

 Co-Benefits

-Reforestation supports biodiversity, improves air and water quality, stabilises soils, and provides numerous ecosystem services, contributing to human well-being and environmental health.
+Afforestation improves air and water quality, stabilises soils, and provides numerous ecosystem services, contributing to human well-being and environmental health.
+Planting forests in new areas can result in improved habitat connectivity and net-biodiversity gain.

 Median score